 Do I have an Open Driving Insurance?

-Check your Certificate of Insurance thoroughly, look for an extra option called Open Drive Insurance, Open Driving or Open Driver.
-If you’re still not sure, you can check your insurance account online or even by calling your insurer.
-If you got your motor insurance through Insuremycars.ie, just give us a quick call on 01 231 9332 and our team will let you know.
+Review your Certificate of Insurance for Open Drive Insurance or similar options.
+If you’re unsure, check your insurance account online or by contacting your insurer.
+If you’ve got motor insurance with Insuremycars.ie, just give us a quick call on 01 231 9332 and we’ll let you know!

 Who qualifies for Open Drive Insurance?